corrieb/pacific/docs/tkg-service/cluster-lifecycle/creation-basics.md

 - You'll see this is where the Cluster Network settings are specified
 - The infrastructure reference to the WCPCluster is how the two are connected.
 WCPCluster also has an owner reference back to the Cluster
 - `APIEndpoints` is typically just one value - the IP address for connecting to the API Server.
 It can in theory be multiple values, but only if there isn't a load balancer
 - The rest of the status is just to indicate where the Cluster is in terms of its progress.
-That is all summarized in TKC by GCM controller.
+That is all summarized in TKC by TKG controller.

 Now let's look at a Machine: